-- 7.4 Arrangements which set out clearly the processes for sharing information, with other professionals and with the Local Safeguarding Partners and/or Safeguarding Adults Board (LSAB).
+- 7.2 A member of the Governing Body to take leadership responsibility for the organisation's safeguarding arrangements - 7.3 A culture of listening to children and adults, taking account of their wishes and feelings, both in individual decisions and the development of services - 7.4 Arrangements which set out clearly the processes for sharing information, with other professionals and with the Local Safeguarding Partners and/or Safeguarding Adults Board (LSAB).
 6 - 7.5 A member of staff appointed as Designated Lead for Safeguarding.
 Their role is to support other staff in recognising the needs of children and adults, including rescue from possible abuse or neglect. [see appendix 2].
 Designated Lead for Safeguarding roles should always be explicitly defined in job descriptions (see appendix 2).
-Designated Leads for Safeguarding should be given sufficient time, funding, supervision and support to fulfil their child welfare and safeguarding responsibilities effectively. - 7.6 Safe recruitment procedures ensuring that all appropriate checks, including criminal record checks, are carried out on staff, students and volunteers who work with children and adults who are vulnerable - 7.7 Appropriate supervision and support for staff, including undertaking safeguarding training: - employers are responsible for ensuring that their staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children and adults and creating an environment where staff feel able to raise concerns and feel supported in their safeguarding role; - staff should be given a mandatory induction, which includes familiarisation with child protection responsibilities and procedures to be followed if anyone has any concerns about a child's or adult's safety or welfare; and - all staff should have regular reviews of their own practice to ensure they improve over time. - 7.8 Clear policies in line with those from the Local Safeguarding Partners/LSAB for dealing with allegations against people who work with children or adults who are vulnerable.
-An allegation may relate to a person who works with children or adults who has: - behaved in a way that has harmed a child or adult, or may have harmed a child or adult; - possibly committed a criminal offence against or related to a child or adult; or - behaved towards a child or children or adult(s) in a way that indicates they may pose a risk of harm to children or adults. - 7.9 County level and unitary Local Authorities should have a Local Authority Designated Officer (LADO)7 to be involved in the management and oversight of individual cases.
-The LADO should provide advice and guidance to employers and voluntary organisations, liaising with the police and other agencies and monitoring the progress of cases to ensure that they are dealt with as quickly as possible, consistent with a thorough and fair process; - any allegation should be reported immediately to a senior manager within the organisation.
-The LADO should also be informed within one working day of all
+Designated Leads for Safeguarding should be given sufficient time, funding, supervision and support to fulfil their child welfare and safeguarding responsibilities effectively. - 7.6 Safe recruitment procedures ensuring that all appropriate checks, including criminal record checks, are carried out on staff, students and volunteers who work with children and adults who are vulnerable - 7.7 Appropriate supervision and support for staff, including undertaking safeguarding training: - employers are responsible for ensuring that their staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children and adults and creating an environment where staff feel able to raise concerns and feel supported in their safeguarding role. - staff should be given a mandatory induction, which includes familiarisation with child protection responsibilities and procedures to be followed if anyone has any concerns about a child's or adult's safety or welfare; and - all staff should have regular reviews of their own practice to ensure they improve over time. - 7.8 Clear policies in line with those from the Local Safeguarding Partners/LSAB for dealing with allegations against people who work with children or adults who are vulnerable.
+An allegation may relate to a person who works with children or adults who has: - behaved in a way that has harmed a child or adult, or may have harmed a child or adult; - possibly committed a criminal offence against or related to a child or adult; or - behaved towards a child or children or adult(s) in a way that indicates they may pose a risk of harm to children or adults.

 6 A safeguarding partner in relation to a local authority area in England is defined under the Children Act 2004 (as amended by the Children and Social Work Act, 2017) as: (a) the local authority (b) a clinical commissioning group for an area any part of which falls within the local authority area (c) the chief officer of police for an area any part of which falls within the local authority area.
-See Working Together to Safeguard Children 2018 (Updated December 2020) pp.75-76.
+See Working Together to Safeguard Children 2018 (Updated July 2022) pp.75-76.